Here is how to set up Nix in single-user mode on macOS.

 E:NIX_REMOTE = ""

-Remove the following line from /etc/nix/nix.conf
+Remove the following line from /etc/nix/nix.conf:

 build-users-group = nixbld

 That’s it!
-You should now be able to run nix-env
+You should now be able to run nix-env and all other Nix

 commands and they will operate directly, without going through the